 -Raise them Well: .327 mcg in two capsules but possibly .181 depending which document.
 Those are both less than prop 65.
 But it has glutathione for detoxing, and it’s my understanding that women should not try to do anything extra to detox while pregnant or nursing.
 I don’t know a ton about glutathione while pregnant or nursing though.

 -Pure Encapsulations: 40 ppb.
 I hear the last number they shared before that they shared was 20 ppb which is low!
-However, they contain folic acid.
+However, they contain folic acid (here is why that is bad).
 Amazon affiliate link: https://amzn.to/3rPA2C7)

 -Emerald: 176 ppb (converted from ppm) for the whole dose in Sept 2019.
 I’d prefer lower.